Audi Q7 SUV review

 - Less powerful diesel is noisy

 The original Audi Q7 was launched to an enthusiastic audience who'd long awaited an Audi SUV.
 Today, it's a rival to the BMW X5, and Mercedes GLE, Range Rover Sport, Porsche Cayenne, Volvo XC90 and the new Land Rover Defender, although it's actually closer in size to the Range Rover and Mercedes GLS.
+If you’d prefer something a little sleeker, the closely-related Audi Q8 shares lots of parts with the Q7, but gives up its third row of seats in favour of a more sporting edge.

 More reviews

 The single petrol engine offering is badged 55 TFSI and is the most powerful model in the standard Q7 line-up with a turbocharged 3.0-litre V6 producing 335bhp.
 It boasts impressive straight-line performance, sprinting from 0-62mph in only 5.9 seconds.
-It does have a considerable thirst though, with a fuel economy figure of around 27mpg.
+It does have a considerable thirst though, with a fuel economy figure of up to 27mpg.

-These engines also come with mild-hybrid technology, allowing some power to be stored in a battery pack under deceleration to aid the engine when necessary, improving efficiency.
+These engines also come with mild-hybrid technology, allowing some power to be stored in a small battery pack under deceleration to aid the engine when necessary, improving efficiency.

 One version with very specific appeal is the Audi SQ7, the flagship performance model of the Q7 lineup.
 A 2020 update saw the 4.0-litre V8 diesel engine discontinued and replaced by an even more powerful 4.0-litre twin-turbocharged V8 petrol engine that upped the SQ7’s power output to 500bhp.
 The end result is a two-tonne SUV that sprints from 0-62mph in just 4.1 seconds.

 While it can be fun to drive, the Q7 places its emphasis on comfort, and its standard air suspension is great at soaking up road imperfections while still delivering impressive body control.
-As this is a two-metre wide car, it’s a good job the steering is very accurate, helping you position the Q7 on narrow roads.
+As this is a two-metre-wide car, it’s a good job the steering is very accurate, helping you position the Q7 on narrow roads.
 Optional four-wheel steering is available to make the Q7 more manoeuvrable at low speeds.

-Offering practicality and luxury, the Q7 is an impressive family car, with huge head and legroom for front and second-row occupants.
+Offering practicality and luxury, the Q7 is an impressive family car, with acres of head and legroom for front and second-row occupants.
 The second-row seats are also on runners, allowing them to slide forwards and backwards to make more space for the third row or boot.
 Even with all seven seats in place, boot capacity is still supermini-sized, while folding down the third row provides a huge 865 litres.

-Audi has a reputation for building sturdy, well-engineered cars, so it’s perhaps surprising the brand only finished 21st out of 30 manufacturers in our 2020 Driver Power customer satisfaction survey.
+Audi has a reputation for building sturdy, well-engineered cars, so it’s perhaps surprising the brand only finished 22nd out of 29 manufacturers in our 2022 Driver Power customer satisfaction survey.
 Too few Q7 owners participated in the survey for it to feature individually in the results.

 At least safety shouldn't be an issue: independent crash-test experts Euro NCAP awarded the Q7 the maximum five stars in late 2019.